vini0709/A7/README.md

 # A7

-Name : Vinishaben Patel ID# : 01367795 A7 : Using the jQuery Validation Plugin with Dynamic Table
+Name : Vinishaben Patel  A7 : Using the jQuery Validation Plugin with Dynamic Table

 GitHub URL: https://vini0709.github.io/A7/multiplication.html